This page introduces a series of Rules and Programs that work together to solve a complex task, from start to finish.

 Of the six steps of this tutorial, the first four are needed to figure out what the user wants and get their data into the right format.
 By contrast, the Programs that perform the prediction and create a visualization of the result make up only one step each.

-This means that you can save yourself a lot of time if you just focus on the meat of the problem (the prediction, the visualization) and use a simple monolithic Rule to trigger it, like the one on the previous page of this tutorial.
+This means that you can save yourself a lot of time if you just focus on the meat of the problem (the prediction, the visualization) and use a simple monolithic Rule to trigger it, as seen earlier in this tutorial.

 Of course, if you take that route, your Program will not be as easily accessible to users who do not already know what they are looking for.